Hamz-a/hamz-a.github.io/_posts/2019-04-24-Frida-Android-libbinder.markdown

 ## Finding suitable function to hook
 Most of the times there are several functions that reside on different layers that can be hooked in order to achieve a certain goal.
 The following resources were a great help into understanding the Android Binder architecture and the layers it contains <sup>[1][synacktiv-binder]</sup> <sup>[2][newandroidbook-binder]</sup> <sup>[3][blackhat-ipc-paper]</sup>.
 The following are a rough list of entries that can be hooked, sorted from high to low level:
-1. Java implementation layer: developer might implement a custom protocol to communicate between apps/services.
+1. Java implementation layer: a developer might implement a custom protocol to communicate between apps/services.
 Here we're going to hook implementation specific functions created by app developers.
 2. Framework layer: this layer represents the Android standard Java classes/interfaces which developers might extend.
 A potential hook candidate would be `android.os.Binder`.
 3. Native layer: this layer is hidden from app developers and provided transparently by Android.
 It is implemented as shared library [libbinder.so][libbinder-cpp].
 Particular files of interest are `Binder.cpp` and `IPCThreadState.cpp`.
 This layer communicates with the Kernel layer using `ioctl` syscalls in order to communicate binder messages.
 4. Kernel layer: `ioctl` syscalls are handled here.